MaSobkowiak/FuzzyMovieRecomendations/README.md

 ![Screenshot](docs/user_input.png)

 If it finds 9 movies, or the total processing time exceeds 90 seconds, it stops looking and data if presented via WebApp.
 Posters for movies are scraped from https://www.themoviedb.org/.
+Each run, movies are processed in random order, resulting in different recomendations for every request, even if user inputs doesn't change.

 ![Screenshot](docs/movies.png)